ahundt/cis/doc/intro.rst

 **BernsteinPolynomial()**

-Find the solution to the Berstein polynomial when at varying degrees and points depending on the input.
+Find the solution to the Bernstein polynomial when at varying degrees and points depending on the input.

 **Fmatrix()**